Engage Protest Leaders & Minimize the Threat of Violence & Disruption

 You must continually work to engage with student groups, offer pro-social options for peaceful demonstration and protest, and minimize the threat and chaos of mass violence and major disruption on your campus.

-Join us on January 5, 2023 and in just 90 minutes our expert presenters will engage you in a discussion that will include strategies for planning and implementing a team approach to managing protest and demonstration for your campus in a strategic and tactical way.
+In just 90 minutes our expert presenters will engage you in a discussion that will include strategies for planning and implementing a team approach to managing protests and demonstrations for your campus in a strategic and tactical way.

 You’ll gain strategies for planning an effective protest and demonstration support and management program.
 Instill confidence that your campus can assess and manage protest and demonstration activity and minimize the likelihood of mass violence.